 Here $n_{\nu_{\rm s}}$ and $\left\langle E_{\nu_{\rm s}}\right\rangle$ are the number density and the averaged energy of the sterile neutrino, respectively.
 The energy density is separated into relativistic and non-relativistic cases which depend on temperature $T_{\nu_{\rm s}}$ and $m_{\nu_{\rm s}}$.
 Namely, for $m_{\nu_{\rm s}}>\left\langle E_{\nu_{\rm s}}\right\rangle \sim 3T_{\nu_{\rm s}}$, the sterile neutrino is non-relativistic.
 Otherwise, it is relativistic.
 Since the $n_{\nu_{\rm s}}$ in \eqn{eq7} is a key quantity to determine the energy density of the sterile neutrino, we calculate the number density of the sterile neutrino in the following way.

-In the hot early universe, the sterile neutrino is supposed to stay in an equilibrium state.
+In the hot early universe, the sterile neutrino can stay in an equilibrium state when its production rate is enough large.
 However, with the decrease of temperature, the sterile neutrino is decoupled from the equilibrium state.
 The decoupling condition is that the reaction rate of the sterile neutrino $\Gamma_{\nu_{\rm s}}$ becomes smaller than the cosmic expansion rate $H \equiv \dot{a}/a$.
-At that time, the ratio $Y_{\nu_{\rm s}}$ between $n_{\nu_{\rm s}}$ and the entropy density $s$ freezes out, i.e., does not change \cite{Kolb1994}.
-In order to describe the $Y_{\nu_{\rm s}}$ evolution, we exploit the following Boltzmann equation
+At that time, the ratio $Y_{\nu_{\rm s}}$ between $n_{\nu_{\rm s}}$ and the entropy density $s$ freezes out, i.e., does not change (see Chap.
+5 of Ref. \cite{Kolb1994}).
+In order to describe the $Y_{\nu_{\rm s}}$ evolution, we exploit the following rate equation,

-where $x \equiv m_{\nu_{\rm s}}$/$T$ and $Y_{EQ}=n_{EQ}$/$s$ is a ratio of the equilibrium number density to the entropy density in the co-moving unit volume given in terms of temperature $T$
+where $x \equiv m_{\nu_{\rm s}}$/$T$ and $Y_{\rm EQ}=n_{\rm EQ}/s$ is a ratio of the equilibrium number density to the entropy density in the co-moving unit volume given in terms of temperature $T$,

 where $g_{*\mathrm{S}}$ is defined in terms of the degrees of freedom of particle $i$,